Taika Waititi Bio

 Taika Waititi Awards Won

-Waititi’s verified awards include the Academy Award for Best Adapted Screenplay for Jojo Rabbit and a Grammy Award for Best Compilation Soundtrack for Visual Media as a producer on the Jojo Rabbit soundtrack.
-He has also received a BAFTA Award and national honours in New Zealand for services to film.
+Waititi’s verified awards include the 2020 Academy Award for Best Adapted Screenplay for Jojo Rabbit and the 2021 Grammy Award for Best Compilation Soundtrack for Visual Media for the same film.
+He also won the BAFTA Award for Best Adapted Screenplay and the Writers Guild of America Award for Jojo Rabbit, along with the Billy T Award for comedy in 1999 and the New Zealander of the Year award in 2017.

 Taika Waititi Family